Pacing yourself during exercise

 How Borg training can benefit your CV workouts

-When you embark upon a cardiovascular exercise programme, you may struggle to adopt the right pace and technique to seriously develop your fitness training.
+When you embark upon a cardiovascular exercise program, you may struggle to adopt the right pace and technique to seriously develop your fitness training.
 As a result, exercising can feel like a huge struggle.
 Here's the realbuzz.com guide to pacing yourself during CV exercise, by trying the Borg technique.

 Does this sound at all familiar?
 You're a few minutes into your CV exercise session; feeling fresh and full of energy and then all of a sudden, for no reason, you feel like you’re wading through treacle.
-Your legs seem to have turned to lead, your breathing is laboured and the exercise freshness you felt only a few minutes ago seems to have completely evaporated and now everything is a huge effort.
+Your legs seem to have turned to lead, your breathing is labored and the exercise freshness you felt only a few minutes ago seems to have completely evaporated and now everything is a huge effort.

 Furthermore, the prospect of carrying on and completing your planned workout looks distinctly unattractive.
 So what’s the problem and more importantly, how do you resolve it so that your sessions are enjoyable again?